 This Plan contains the text and supporting maps for a comprehensive amendment to the approved and adopted 1994 Bethesda CBD Sector Plan and the 2006 Woodmont Triangle Amendment to the Sector Plan for the Bethesda CBD.
-It also amends the General Plan (On Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended; the Master Plan of Highways and Transitways within Montgomery County as amended; the Purple Line Functional Plan, as amended; the Bethesda Purple Line Station Plan Minor Master Plan Amendment, as amended; the Countywide Bikeways Functional Master Plan, as amended; the Master Plan for Historic Preservation, as amended; and the Bethesda-Chevy Chase Master Plan.
+It also amends the General Plan (On Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended; the Master Plan of Highways and Transitways within Montgomery County as amended; the Purple Line Functional Plan, as amended; the Bethesda Purple Line Station Plan Minor Master Plan Amendment, as amended; the Countywide Bikeways Functional Master Plan, as amended; the Master Plan for Historic Preservation, as amended; the Bethesda-Chevy Chase Master Plan, as amended; and the Legacy Open Space Functional Master Plan.